 The next stage involves molecular genetic testing.
 Sequence analysis is carried out on the HRAS gene to see if there is a mutation that relates to Costello syndrome.

 There is no cure for Costello syndrome, nor any specific treatment, but aspects of the syndrome, for example, the heart conditions, hypertrophic cardiomyopathy, can be treated specifically.

 Ways of helping the individual to manage the condition include:

-- Helping a child to overcome feeding difficulties during infancy
+- helping a child to overcome feeding difficulties during infancy

-- Treatments for heart problems
+- treatment for heart problems

-- Providing special education
+- providing special education